August 3, 2021

-A lot’s been published on the impact of gut bacteria on respiratory health and on viral infections , so the early months of the pandemic saw considerable speculation about a link between gut microbes and Covid-19.
-Actual evidence began to emerge late in 2020.
+A lot’s been published on the impact of gut bacteria on respiratory health1 and on viral infections2, so the early months of the pandemic saw considerable speculation about a link between gut microbes and Covid-19.
+Actual evidence began to emerge by the end of 2020.
 It derives from studies of patients in hospital and the numbers are small, but it presents a coherent picture.

 First, people hospitalized with Covid-19 show profound changes in the microbiome as measured in stool specimens.
 Some of these changes may represent the impact of hospitalization, but there is a deeper connection.
 ACE2, the cellular receptor for the virus, has a special function in the small intestine.
 It acts as a chaperone for an enzyme that transports amino acids into the body.
-Damage to intestinal ACE2 creates amino acid deficiencies that impair gut immunity and barrier function , producing abnormalities in the microbiome (this state is called dysbiosis) and increased permeability of the intestinal lining (the so-called “leaky gut.”).
+Damage to intestinal ACE2 creates amino acid deficiencies that impair gut immunity and barrier function3, producing abnormalities in the microbiome (this state is called dysbiosis) and increased permeability of the intestinal lining (the so-called “leaky gut.”)4.
 Intestinal leakiness in Covid-19 is associated with damage to the heart5.

 To date, no one has studied the impact of fungi in covid longhaulers, but I’ve been investigating, treating and teaching about yeast and fungal overgrowth for over 40 years and I’ve seen what they can do.
 Intestinal fungi can exert potent, often undesirable, effects on immunity, inflammation and metabolism that create symptoms in many body systems.
 Stool testing for bacteria and yeast should be considered in all people with persisting post-covid symptoms.

-Some researchers have attempted to correlate specific bacterial disturbances with severity of Covid-19.
+Some researchers have found a correlation between specific bacterial disturbances and severity of Covid-19.
 Two provocative findings have appeared.
-First, severity correlates with lower levels of a key anti-inflammatory species called Faecalibacterium prausnitzii.
-Loss of Faecalibacterium prausnitzii and its friends, the Bifidobacteria, persists for weeks after hospitalization, and correlates with increased severity of systemic inflammation .
+First, severity correlates with lower levels of a key anti-inflammatory species and butyrate producer called Faecalibacterium prausnitzii.
+Loss of Faecalibacterium prausnitzii and its friends, the Bifidobacteria, persists for weeks after hospitalization, and correlates with increased severity of systemic inflammation12 13.

-The largest and most recent study, from the University of Massachusetts, found that excessive growth of one species, Enterococcus faecalis, in fecal or oral specimens, was the best predictor of severe disease, more accurate than symptoms or underlying medical conditions14.
+The largest study yet, from the University of Massachusetts, found that excessive growth of one species, Enterococcus faecalis, in fecal or oral specimens, was the best predictor of severe disease, more accurate than symptoms or underlying medical conditions14.
 The study’s authors note that Enterococcus faecalis is a potent stimulator of inflammation.
 They believe it actively contributes to worse outcomes for people with Covid-19.
-Theirs is a reasonable theory, because the use of Enterococcus faecalis as a probiotic provokes the release of gamma-interferon , a major driver of the cytokine storm of severe Covid-19 (This role of gamma-interferon is described in IMMUNITY in the CORONAVIRUS GUIDE).
+Theirs is a reasonable theory, because the use of Enterococcus faecalis as a probiotic provokes the release of gamma-interferon15, a major driver of the cytokine storm of severe Covid-19 (This role of gamma-interferon is described in the CORONAVIRUS GUIDE, section on IMMUNITY).

-Possible support for the importance of the oral microbiome in Covid-19 comes from a study done in Bangladesh .
-In a randomized controlled clinical trial, medical researchers told patients newly diagnosed with Covid 19, to use a povidone/iodine mouth wash (plus a nasal wash and eye drops) or use only warm water to flush their mouth, nose and eyes.
-The solutions were used every 4 hours for 4 weeks.
-Povidone iodine reduced the need for hospitalization and oxygen therapy by 84% and the death rate by 86%, compared to warm water.
-The researchers attributed the benefits to killing of the SARS-CoV-2 virus in the nose, mouth and throat, but by the time they were treated, these patients were already sick with Covid-19, making it likely that the infectious was already systemic.
+Possible support for the importance of the oral microbiome in Covid-19 comes from a study done in Bangladesh16.
+In a randomized controlled study, these researchers had patients newly diagnosed with Covid 19, who chose to avoid hospitalization, use a povidone/iodine mouth wash (plus a nasal wash and eye drops) or use only warm water to flush their mouth, nose and eyes.
+Over a period of 4 weeks the need for oxygen therapy and for hospitalization was reduced 84% in the group using iodine compared to the group using water and the death rate was reduced by 86%.
+The researchers attributed the benefits to killing of the SARS-CoV-2 virus in the nose, mouth and throat, but by the time they were treated, these patients were already infected and already had symptoms, making it likely that the virus had already spread.
 Povidone/iodine kills bacteria as well as viruses and is quite effective at killing Enterococcus faecalis and other oral pathogens, so it is possible that eliminating pro-inflammatory bacteria from the mouth improved the outcome of disease in their patients.

 So, here’s the good news:

-If an unbalanced microbiome creates sickness in people with Covid-19, restoring balance should lead to milder disease.
-Overgrowth of Enterococcus faecalis can be reversed.
-In addition to the use of an iodine-based gargle (which may only be needed once symptoms occur), there are several natural substances and dietary factors that can correct the specific microbiome imbalances described in Covid-19.
+If an unbalanced microbiome increases susceptibility to more severe or prolonged Covid-19, restoring balance can lead to milder disease and reduce the impact of longhaul covid.
+There are several natural substances and dietary factors that can correct the specific microbiome imbalances described in Covid-19.

-Resveratrol, a polyphenol that enhances activity of ACE2, inhibits the growth of Enterococcus faecalis and curcumin, another natural ACE2 enhancer, decreases bacterial virulence by breaking up biofilms that support the growth of Enterococcus faecalis .
-Both resveratrol and curcumin are basic ingredients in my recommended protocol for preventing severe infection.
+Resveratrol, a polyphenol that enhances activity of ACE2, inhibits the growth of Enetrococcus faecalis17 18 and curcumin, another natural ACE2 enhancer, decreases bacterial virulence by breaking up biofilms that support the growth of Enterococcus faecalis19 20.

 Ursolic acid is a dietary compound found in many fruits, vegetables, herbs and spices and is used as a muscle-building supplement by body builders.
-Like resveratrol and curcumin, ursolic acid has anti-inflammatory, anti-viral and cancer-fighting activity .
-It also inhibits the growth of Enterococcus faecalis .
+Like resveratrol and curcumin, ursolic acid has anti-inflammatory, anti-viral and cancer-fighting activity21 and also inhibits the growth of Enterococcus faecalis22.

 Dietary sources of ursolic acid include apple peel, cranberries, bilberries, blueberries, prunes, peppermint, rosemary, oregano, thyme, sage, and marjoram.
 Dried cranberries are an especially good source23.
-Human clinical trials of ursolic acid show anti-inflammatory effects at doses of 150 mg taken 1 to 3 times a day .
-Ursolic acid may also inhibit the SARS-CoV-2 main protease The importance of this enzyme is described in AFTER ENTRY: THE ROLE OF NSPs in the CORONAVIRUS GUIDE).
+Human clinical trials of ursolic acid show anti-inflammatory effects at doses of 150 mg taken 1 to 3 times a day24 25.
+Ursolic acid may also inhibit the SARS-CoV-2 main protease26 27.

-Just as nutritional strategies can control colonization with the inflammatory organism Enterococcus faecalis, they can support growth of the anti-inflammatory Faecalibacterium prausnitzii, which is fed by fiber-rich foods, fiber supplements , and certain prebiotics .
-Daily consumption of chick peas or of avocados increases abundance of F prausnitzii in human volunteers.
+Just as nutritional strategies can control colonization with the inflammatory organism Enterococcus faecalis, they can support growth of the anti-inflammatory Faecalibacterium prausnitzii, which is fed by fiber-rich foods, fiber supplements29 30, and certain prebiotics31.
+Daily consumption of chick peas32 or of avocados33 increases abundance of F prausnitzii in human volunteers.

 Although probiotics based on F. prausnitzii do not exist, two commercial probiotics can increase its levels, according to human clinical trials.
-Bifidobacterium longum BB536 increases the growth of F. prausnitzii at the same time in relieves symptoms of pollen allergy in adults34 or upper respiratory infection in young children35.
-Bacillus coagulans GBI-30, 6086 [GanedenBC(30)] was shown to increase growth of F. prausnitzii in men and women over the age of 65 .
-Bacillus coagulans pre-treatment also enhanced the effect of prebiotics in stimulating growth of F. prausnitzii in a clinical trial of older adults.37
+Bifidobacterium longum BB536 increases the growth of F. prausnitzii at the same time it relieves symptoms of pollen allergy in adults34 or upper respiratory infection in young children35.
+Bacillus coagulans GBI-30, 6086 [GanedenBC(30)] was shown to increase growth of F. prausnitzii in men and women over the age of 6536.
+Bacillus coagulans pre-treatment also enhanced the effect of prebiotics stimulating growth of F. prausnitzii in a clinical trial of older adults.37